Module: Content modeling guide

 Developers use the Content types application to define the data model of the Xperience application.
 They create content types based on the project’s business requirements using an easy-to-use admin UI consisting of form fields or ready-made form components.

-The content type is stored in a coupled database table; its fields represent database columns.
+The content type with its fields is stored in a coupled database table; its fields represent database columns.
 For example, Kbank’s News content type can have a coupled table named Kbank_News and columns defined as NewsTitle, NewsSummary, or NewsText.